 Professor Lolita Darden is a C-IP2 Scholar.
 As a registered patent attorney, Professor Darden’s scholarship focuses on the protection and preservation of intellectual property rights for creators and inventors, particularly those who are under resourced.
 More specifically, Professor Darden is interested in researching questions surrounding the constitutional impact of the recent changes in US intellectual property laws and exploring concepts regarding access and equity in the protection and maintenance of IP rights.

-Professor Darden will be joining the George Washington University Law Faculty as a Visiting Associate Clinical Professor, where she will establish the Law School’s Intellectual Property and Technology Clinic.
-The Clinic will primarily focus on patent and trademark application filing and prosecution, as well as appeals to the Patent Trial and Appeal Board and the Trademark Trial and Appeal Board.
-The Clinic will also represent clients before the Copyright Claims Board.
+Professor Darden is a Visiting Associate Clinical Professor at George Washington University Law and Director of the new Intellectual Property and Technology Clinic.
+The Clinic’s primary focus is on patent and trademark application filing and prosecution, as well as appeals to the Patent Trial and Appeal Board and the Trademark Trial and Appeal Board.
+The Clinic also represents clients before the Copyright Claims Board.

 Prior to joining the GW community, Professor Darden was an Associate Clinical Professor (with tenure) at Suffolk University Law School.
 She was also a lecturer of law, teaching intellectual property courses such as intellectual property survey, trademark law and practice, trademark law, and patent law.
 Professor Darden was also the Director of Suffolk Law School’s Intellectual Property and Entrepreneurship Clinic (“IPEC”), a multi-disciplinary clinic providing pro bono counseling and legal services for new and emerging businesses.